monolithjg/Diet/scratchpad.md

 - All build and TypeScript issues have been resolved.
 The application compiles and the dev server is running.
 - Awaiting user confirmation: Please manually verify in the browser if the React error #185 is resolved and the app is working as expected.
 If any issues persist, provide details for further debugging.

+## Project Status Board

+- [x] Center Step 1 Content on Landing Page
+  - [x] Task 1: Analyze Current Layout and Constraints
+  - [x] Task 2: Propose and Implement Centering Solution
+  - [x] Task 3: Test Responsiveness and Accessibility
+  - [x] Task 4: Document Changes and Update Status Board

+---

+## Executor's Feedback or Assistance Requests

+**Centering Step 1 Content:**
+- Implemented vertical centering for Step 1 content on screens `sm` and up using Tailwind flex utilities in the main content wrapper of `Step1PersonalInfo.tsx`.
+- Mobile (xs) layout remains unchanged for usability.
+- Build and test suite run after the change.
+All build steps passed, but some unrelated test failures exist in the results feature (not related to this centering change).
+- Manual review recommended to confirm visual centering meets expectations on both desktop and mobile.

+## Lessons
+- When applying layout changes, always scope vertical centering to larger breakpoints to avoid mobile usability issues.
+- Always run a full build and test suite after layout changes to catch any regressions.